A complete guide to Zendesk SLA tracking

 How AI shifts Zendesk SLA tracking from monitoring to optimization

-So, what's the alternative?
-Instead of just tracking SLAs, what if you could automate the very work needed to meet them?
-This is where a modern AI platform like eesel AI comes into the picture.
-It plugs right into your Zendesk workflow and shifts the focus from just monitoring problems to actually optimizing your process.
+So, what's a great way to build on this?
+Instead of just tracking SLAs, you can explore tools that help automate the work needed to meet them.
+This is where a modern AI platform like eesel AI can be a great addition.
+It plugs right into your Zendesk workflow and shifts the focus toward further optimizing your process.

 Automate frontline responses to instantly meet SLA targets

-For a big chunk of your incoming tickets, the best First Reply Time is an instant one.
-The AI Agent from eesel AI can be set up to handle common, repetitive questions all on its own.
-When a ticket about a password reset or order status comes in, the AI can figure out what's needed, provide an accurate answer, and solve the ticket in seconds.
+For many incoming tickets, the best First Reply Time is an instant one.
+The AI Agent from eesel AI can be one option to handle common, repetitive questions.
+When a ticket about a password reset or order status comes in, the AI can work alongside Zendesk to provide an accurate answer and solve the ticket in seconds.

 Empower agents with instant drafts to improve resolution times

-Not every ticket can or should be fully automated.
-For the more complex stuff that needs a human touch, the AI Copilot from eesel AI works right alongside your agents inside Zendesk.
-It cuts out all the time they waste hunting for answers across different places.
+For complex issues that need a human touch, the AI Copilot from eesel AI is an option that works right alongside your agents inside Zendesk.
+It helps reduce the time spent hunting for answers across different sources.

-The Copilot instantly drafts accurate, personalized replies by pulling information from all your knowledge sources, including Zendesk macros, help center articles, Confluence pages, Google Docs, and more.
-By putting the right answer directly at their fingertips, you reduce Agent Work Time and Total Resolution Time, turning tough SLA targets into goals you can actually hit.
+The Copilot can draft accurate, personalized replies by pulling information from your knowledge sources, including Zendesk macros, help center articles, Confluence pages, Google Docs, and more.
+This complements your existing setup by reducing Agent Work Time and Total Resolution Time.

 Go live in minutes and de-risk your strategy with simulation

-While setting up complex SLA workflows in Zendesk can take days, getting started with eesel AI is surprisingly simple.
-You can connect your Zendesk account with a single click, with no long onboarding process or developer help needed.
+While setting up advanced SLA workflows in Zendesk is a great investment in your infrastructure, getting started with a complementary tool like eesel AI is simple.
+You can connect your Zendesk account easily, with no long onboarding process needed.

 Zendesk plans that include Zendesk SLA tracking